nmstate/nmstate.github.io/features/mac_identifier.md

       id: 101
 ```

-You can also refer to route next-hop-interface by profile name.
+Since nmstate version 2.2.41, you can also refer to route next-hop-interface by
+profile name.
 For example:

 ```yml
 ---